Dan-Bird/sandbox-modal-exercise/decisionLog.md

 1.d.
 The next simplist thing I could think to test, was that the Modal can render content passed to it.
 I created a test case for this and satisfied the test.

+1.e.
+My next test case is that the modal contains a label.
+This could be the title of the Modal window.
+I test that given the title prop, a heading of that title is rendered.

+I need to revert my use of the `<dialog>` to a plain div, becuase it seems the unsupported dialog tag within JestDOM prevents any roles being found within it, i.e. `screen.getByRole('heading')` will fail.
+I'll revert to use a div tag, and ensure that the dialog role is assigned.
+This allow me to test the presence of the dialog through the more recommended `getByRole` assertion.

+My jest-axe coverage also alerts me to ensure the aria-labelledby attribute references the title.